View George Wurtz's Obituary on emissourian.com and share memories

 |

+George and his wife, Doris, owned and operated the New Haven Western Auto Store.
+After they closed the store in 1992, he went to work at Ace Hardware in Washington, where he became the store manager until his retirement.
+In his free time, George enjoyed hunting, doing construction projects around the house, traveling with his wife and spending time with his family and friends.
+He also had an interest in firearms and was an avid St. Louis Cardinals fan.

+Visitation was held Monday, May 6, from 4 to 8 p.m. at Toedtmann-Grosse Funeral Home, New Haven.

-A funeral service for George Alexander Wurtz Jr., 83, New Haven, will be Tuesday, May 7, at 11 a.m. at St. James Evangelical Church, Stony Hill.
+Funeral services were held Tuesday, May 7, at 11 a.m. at St. James Evangelical Church, Stony Hill, with the Rev. Tom Lloyd officiating.